bluestormcreative/jsforwp-syllabus-app/readme.md

 2) Optional: super awesomeness would ensue from being able to export this to Google / iCal

 ## Example of syllabus table layout
+This is what we're trying to improve upon...
 ![Example syllabus table layout](https://raw.githubusercontent.com/bluestormcreative/jsforwp-syllabus-app/master/example-syllabus-table.png)